Is Abdul Muhaimin taking the Raeesah Khan slot in Sengkang? Singapore News

 SINGAPORE: In the run-up to the next General Election, which must be held before Nov 23, speculation abounds about the likely new candidates, especially of the People’s Action Party (PAP), the Workers’ Party (WP) and the Progress Singapore Party (PSP).

-So-called “new faces” have graced various news reports, including a Feb 21 (Friday) CNA piece about who will take the place of former WP MP Raeesah Khan.
+So-called “new faces” have graced various news reports, including a Feb 21 (Friday) CNA piece about who will replace former WP MP Raeesah Khan.

 Mr Abdul Muhaimin may be joining the current WP MPs He Ting Ru, Jamus Lim, and Louis Chua because at least one of the MPs representing a GRC needs to belong to a minority racial community.
 The candidate must be from either the Malay or other minority communities.